sahil7303/200-days/README.md

        100365.
 Minimum Array Changes to Make Differences Equal

 ### Day 166
-       // 3226.
-Number of Bit Changes to Make Two Integers Equal
+       3226.
+Number of Bit Changes to Make Two Integers Equal 3227.
-       // 3227.
 Vowels Game in a String
-       // 100360.
+       100360.
 Maximum Number of Operations to Move Ones to the End
+       287. Find the Duplicate Number